AnjaliMizJ/Deploying-MLmodel-in-Android/README.md

 # Deploying-MLmodel-in-Android

+A small attempt to deploy the trained model of hand-written digit recognizer into android using Java.

 -- After the process of training model and evaluation and getting the desired accuracy saved the model using tflite as "digit.tflite" in the specific location.

 <h2>In android</h2>